-The factors that influence creative outputs are nearly infinite.
+The factors that influence creative workflows and outputs are nearly infinite.
 And for many managers, boosting creative output and creating an environment that is conducive to delivering the strongest possible work is (hopefully) an obsession.
 Often overlooked is how management needs to ensure that when it comes to creativity and creative workflows, they aren’t unconsciously stifling creativity.

 Too often, creative professionals find themselves working in a framework that’s antithetical to producing the fresh work and ideas they were brought on to produce.
 Other worthy objectives – cost, efficiency and productivity likely among them – tend to get in the way, and over time the conditions that foster creativity and innovation are whittled down.